Go back to all articles

 Step 5: Automated Reporting and Analysis

 Generate detailed reports after each test run to capture trends and identify potential bottlenecks.
 Use tools like Allure or JUnit for structured reports.
+For easier interpretation across any format, check out Prompts for Performance Testing.

 Example Allure Report Generation: